 Rosenblatt observed in experiments what would soon be a theorem.
 If a sequence of images could at all be perfectly classified by a linear function, the Perceptron would only make so many mistakes on the sequence before it correctly classified all images it encountered.

-The Navy revealed the embryo of an electronic computer that it expects will be able to walk, talk, see, write, reproduce itself and be conscious of its existence.
+The Navy revealed the embryo of an electronic computer that it expects will be able to walk, talk, see, write, reproduce itself and be conscious of its existence.“NEW NAVY DEVICE LEARNS BY DOING; Psychologist Shows Embryo of Computer Designed to Read and Grow Wiser,” The New York Times, 1958.

 This development sparked significant interest in perceptrons and reinvigorated neural networks research throughout the 1960s.
 By all accounts, the research in the decade that followed Rosenblatt’s work had essentially all the ingredients of what is now called machine learning, specifically, supervised learning.